marklundin/core-controllers/README.md

 programs in a more intelligible way.

-The components are built in [react](https://github.com/facebook/react), built specifically for the [DUI](TBC) project, a library for quickly instrumenting A/V applications.
+The components are built in [react](https://github.com/facebook/react), built specifically for the [Oui](https://github.com/marklundin/oui) project, a library for quickly instrumenting A/V applications.

 ## Getting started

-`npm install core-controllers`
+`npm install core-controllers @marklundin/oui`

 ### Using React